 - Collateral is required.

-- Longer term means you could get stuck in debt.
+- A longer term means you could get stuck in debt.

 7. Loan From a Family Member or Friend